How Can I Pay Off My Car Loan Faster?

 4. Avoid or Cancel Add-On Expenses

 Car add-ons are features that are nice-to-haves but not must-haves, like extended warranties or maintenance contracts.
-Since these costs roll into your car loan, that increases the size of the loan.
+If you roll these costs into your car loan, that increases the size of the loan.

 Saying no to these additional expenses when you first get a loan is one way to reduce borrowing costs and pay off the loan faster.
 If you've already opted for certain services, you can cancel them and potentially get a refund, prorated for the remaining time left on your policy.
 Once the features or services are removed from your loan, you may find your monthly payment is lower.
 You can then pay extra toward the principal balance as a result, speeding up repayment.